Integrity and ethics for graduate researchers

 There are tools available to help you meet your academic integrity obligations.

-An online Academic Integrity Module (AIM) is available via this link or via the Study Help Moodle site (Moodle login required).
+An online Academic Integrity Module (AIM) is available via this link or via the Study Help site (Canvas login required).
 The module contains videos and other information on how to avoid plagiarism and to pursue all your academic endeavors with integrity.

 Additionally, iThenticate software is available to assist research candidates to identify any material in the draft thesis that may contain unintentional plagiarism.
 We highly recommended that supervisors and candidates arrange for a draft of the thesis to be run through iThenticate 3-6 months prior to submission.
 We will provide the candidate and supervisor with the iThenticate report and guidance on interpreting the report.